prakashgithubnew/CoreJava/CoreJavaPractise/MiscCoreJava/readme.md

 Abstraction
 Encapsulation

                 ENCAPSULATION

-Wrapping data (variables) and methods into a single unit (class) and restricting direct access to data. e.g, use private to hide data from outside and use getter and setter to give access.
+Wrapping data (variables) and methods into a single unit (class) and restricting direct access to data. e.g, use private to hide data from outside and use getter only to give access.

                 Abstraction

 Achieved using abstract classes and interfaces.Focus on what an object does rather than how it does.

                 Inheritence
 Reusability of methods, variable from parent class.Implements and extends.